-Sports Nutrition and Wellness
+Lifetime Nutrition and Wellness

 The hospitality and tourism industry, as well as this course, encompasses lodging; travel and tourism; recreation, amusements, attractions, and resorts; and restaurants and food beverage service.
 The hospitality and tourism industry maintains the largest national employment base in the private sector.
 Students use knowledge and skills that meet industry standards to function effectively in various positions within this multifaceted industry.
+Please note this is a one semester course receiving 1.0 credit.